The sooner you spot a learning disability, the better. So, this article is here to help you spot some of the common warning signs.

 2. Your child struggles in multiple subjects for an extended period of time

 If these scenarios sound like your child, check out the resources below.
-They will help you get a better sense of what is going on.
+They will help you get a better sense of what is going on and how to seek professional help if needed.
 And, you may even be able to figure out the root of an issue.

 Resources to Spot a Learning Disability